-Here it is how a jumper should fit.
+Here is how a jumper should fit.

-As you can see, it’s tight around chest and shoulders (thanks to the muscles doing their job up there) and then a little more relaxed around the waist and abdomen.
+As you can see, it’s tight around the chest and the shoulders (thanks to the muscles doing their job up there) and then a little more relaxed around the waist and the abdomen.
 Thicker jumpers like the grey one in the middle look even better, since there are no creases whatsoever around the waist and abdomen, but they are usually only wool winter models.